-2.B.
-Shoreline Environment Designation Maps
+B. Shoreline Environment Designation Maps

 The Shoreline Environment Designation Maps can be found in Appendix A. Pursuant to WAC 173-26-211, the maps illustrate the shoreline environment designations that apply to all shorelines of the state within the City of Lake Stevens' jurisdiction.
-The lateral extent of the shoreline jurisdiction shall be determined for specific cases based on the location of the ordinary high water mark (OHWM), effective floodway, and presence of associated wetlands.
-In the event of a mapping error, the City will rely upon the criteria in Section C below.
+The lateral extent of the shoreline jurisdiction shall be determined for specific cases based on the location of the ordinary high water mark (OHWM), effective floodway, and presence of associated wetlands. ~~The maps should be used in conjunction with the Environment Designation tables in Section C below.~~ In the event of a mapping error, the City will rely upon ~~the boundary descriptions and~~ the criteria in Section C below.

-2.C.
-Policies and Regulations
+C. Policies and Regulations

-2.C.1.
-"Natural" (N) Environment
+1. "Natural" (N) Environment